aviart/gd-star-rating/trunk/readme.txt

 * Various additional tools for maintenace and bulk operations
 * WordPress editor button and tinyMCE3 plugin for shortcode
 * Manual placement functions of the rating code and template integration
+* Alternative rendering to generate rating stars as static images
 * Banning IP's, IP ranges and masked IP's
 * Filtering out search bots
 * Import data from other rating plugins